Patrick Le Quément: Early Career

-Le Quément joined Simca of France in 1966 after graduation, but left and set up his own design business which failed.
-He returned to England and joined Ford in 1968 as a designer.
-Here his signature products included the Ford Cargo truck, and 1982's seminal Ford Sierra, ridiculed at the time for its jelly mould shape.
-The latter car was designed at Ford's engineering and research centre in Cologne-Merkenich, Germany.
-Promised promotion, he went to Detroit but returned to Europe in June 1985 when Carl Hahn, Chairman of the Volkswagen Group, invited him to set up a centre for Advance Design and Strategy.
+Le Quément joined Simca of France in 1966 after graduation, but left and set up his own design business ‐ which failed.

+After returning to England and joining Ford in 1968 as a designer.
+His signature designs included the Ford Cargo truck, and 1982's seminal Ford Sierra, the latter designed at Ford's engineering and research centre in Cologne-Merkenich, Germany.
+While with Ford, Le Quément tutored at the Royal College of Art for four years.
+Promised a promotion, he transferred to Detroit but left Ford because of the way the company treated Uwe Bahnsen after the introduction of the Sierra, — and returned to Europe in June 1985 when Carl Hahn, Chairman of the Volkswagen Group, invited him to join the Audi Group and set up a centre for Advance Design and Strategy.
+While working for VW in the early 1980s, he referred to Wolfsburg as Stylingrad.